-Here to offer some expert advice is Thomas Klotz, Senior Vision Jet Flight Instructor at Cirrus Aircraft.
+Here to offer additional advice is Thomas Klotz, Senior Vision Jet Flight Instructor at Cirrus Aircraft.
 With ten years of flying under his belt, Thomas has experienced this journey countless times over the years – both as a private pilot and Cirrus Aircraft corporate pilot.
 He offers some of his own wisdom to assist those who would like to join in the largest aviation gathering in the world.

 THE EXPERIENCE OF OSHKOSH

 What is it like to experience EAA at Oshkosh?

 Oshkosh is a mecca for all pilots.
 In fact, I call it my favorite holiday of the year.
 Where else in the world are you surrounded by thousands of fellow aviators?
 The atmosphere is fueled by curiosity and excitement – and it’s easy to make connections that you will have for life.

 What kind of things should people expect to see at EAA?

 Whether you’re interested in historical aircraft or the latest technology, this is your all-access pass to aviation.
 The show is huge and grows every year, so there is always something new to be seen, including the highly anticipated night airshow on Wednesday and Saturday.

 The show is truly meant for everyone – from the veteran pilot to a young child fascinated by planes.
 The entire show is designed as a real experience, including exclusive access to unique aircraft from around the world.